SmithSamuelM/Papers/whitepapers/kram.md

 #### Transactional Exchange Messages
 For `xip` messages and `exn` messages that have a non-empty `x` field value:
-* The message is checked against the pruned exchange-ID-message-ID-based cache database.
-If found, the message is dropped and exit.
-* The message is checked against the exchange-ID-message-ID-based cache database.
+* The message is checked against the exchange-ID-message-ID-based cache database for a matching message.
 If found,  the following logic is applied:

 ##### Existing exchange-ID-message-ID-cache processing logic.
 * When an existing cache is found for the (`AID.XID.MID`):